 Khadija Ahmed Matrook

-PHD candidate (Population Health), Royal College of Surgeons in Ireland, Dublin
+Royal College of Surgeons in Ireland, Adilya, Bahrain

-Goal: To become a leader in public health workforce development and training in public health.
+Goal: To become a leader in public health workforce development and training in Sexual and Reproductive Health in Bahrain.

-Khadija’s goals are intended towards enhancing healthy people advocacy through: strengthening the infrastructure that supports public health’s academic and professional training, Increase the scope and number of programs and projects that improves public health practice, and engaging communities, partners in addressing public health practice.
+To enhance healthy people advocacy through working on: strengthening the infrastructure that supports public health’s academic and professional training, Increase the scope and number of programs and projects that improves public health practice, and engaging communities, partners in addressing public health practice.

 Khadija participated in the Evidence-Based, Abstinence Approach to Teen Pregnancy, STD, and HIV Prevention, in Hattiesburg Public School District, and HIV White Ryan Program, USA.
-This training experience enhanced her motivation towards public health education in sexual and reproductive health not only from scientific merit but also cultural relevant scope.
+This training experience enhanced her motivation towards public health education in such culturally sensitive issue, sexual and reproductive health.

 - Hussein WI, Hasan K, Jaradat AA.
 Effectiveness of mobile phone short message service on diabetes mellitus management; the SMS-DM study.
 Diabetes Res Clin Pract.
 2011 Oct;94(1):e24–26.